 A high-resolution, low-scale screen for the best experience

 A good resolution for a computer screen is 1080p, which is the standard for most modern computers now, so you won’t need to worry too much about this.
-It will help you see everything clearly and won’t miss any information on the test.
-In case you are using a big screen (bigger than 15 inches), it should have an ideal 4K resolution or at least 2K.
+It will help you see everything clearly and not miss any test information.
+If you use a big screen (bigger than 15 inches), it should have an ideal 4K resolution or at least 2K.

-In addition, a low-scale screen means that elements on the screen will be better in conjunction with the pixel density, meaning sharper images.
-Windows laptops are typically scaled to 125%, so if it allows you to lower the percentage to 100%, try doing so to ensure that no elements are left out of the screen and you do not miss anything.
+In addition, a low-scale, high-resolution screen means that elements on the screen will be better in conjunction with the pixel density, meaning sharper images.
+Windows laptops are typically scaled to 125%, so if you can lower the percentage to 100%, try doing so to ensure that no elements are left out of the screen and you do not miss anything.

 Another thing to note is different screens have different color accuracy.
 Any screen with more than 90% sRGB coverage is more than enough, but you can settle for something as low as 70%.
 Of course, the closer to 100%, the better.
 To check this parameter, you will need to consult your vendor or Google.